hyprland-community/pyprland/site/magnify.md

 - `zoom [value]`
     - If no value is provided, toggles magnification.
     - If an integer is provided, it will set as scaling factor.
-    - If this integer is prefixed with "+" or "-", it will *update* the current scale factor (added in version 2.1.4).
+    - If this integer is prefixed with "+" or "-", it will *update* the current scale factor.
-        - Use "++" or "--", to use a more natural non-linear scale (added in version 2.2.9).
+        - Use "++" or "--", to use a more natural non-linear scale.

 > [!NOTE]
 >